fastify/fastify-auth/README.md

 })
 ```

-The difference between the two approaches is that if you use the route level `preHandler` function the authentication will run just for the selected route.
-Whereas if you use the `preHandler` hook the authentication will run for all the routes declared inside the current plugin (and its descendants).
+The difference between the two approaches is that using the route-level `preHandler` function runs authentication for the selected route only, while using the `preHandler` hook runs authentication for all routes in the current plugin and its descendants.

 ## Security Considerations

 ### `onRequest` vs. `preHandler` hook

 The main difference between the `onRequest` and `preHandler` stages of the [Fastify Lifecycle](https://fastify.dev/docs/latest/Reference/Lifecycle/) is that the body payload is not parsed in the `onRequest` stage.
 Parsing the body can be a potential security risk, as it can be used for denial of service (DoS) attacks.
 Therefore, it is recommended to avoid parsing the body for unauthorized access.

 Using the `@fastify/auth` plugin in the `preHandler` hook can result in unnecessary memory allocation if a malicious user sends a large payload in the request body and the request is unauthorized.
-In this case, Fastify will parse the body, even though the request is not authorized, leading to unnecessary memory allocation.
-To avoid this, it is recommended to use the `onRequest` hook for authentication, if the authentication method does not require the request body, such as `@fastify/jwt`, which expects the authentication in the request header.
+Fastify will parse the body, even though the request is not authorized, leading to unnecessary memory allocation.
+To avoid this, use the `onRequest` hook for authentication if the method does not require the request body, such as `@fastify/jwt`, which expects authentication in the request header.

-For authentication methods that do require the request body, such as sending a token in the body, you must use the `preHandler` hook.
+For authentication methods that require the request body, such as sending a token in the body, use the `preHandler` hook.

 In mixed cases, you must use the `preHandler` hook.